InteractiveLearner/interactivelearner-gis/README.md

 ## Timeline

 - [x] Develop homepage by February 11 (includes connection to sub-pages)
-- [x] Develop projections and scale sub-page by March 4
+- [x] Develop projections and scale chapter by March 4
-- [ ] Develop visual encodings and types of maps sub-page by March 25
 - [x] Purchase domain and publish website by March 25
+- [ ] Develop visual encodings and types of maps chapter by April 7
-- [ ] Project Report by April 15
+- [ ] Project Report by April 20
 - [ ] Develop classification schemes sub-page by April 31

 Other goals:

-- [ ] Reduce use of iframes
+- [ ] Navigation to section on a page
-- [ ] Develop the remaining subpages
+- [ ] Develop the remaining chapters
 - [ ] Refactor code
 - [ ] Comprehensive documentation